Propagation of chaos for interacting particles subject to environmental noise: Introduction

 where, for a generic probability measure $\nu$, the vector field $b_{\nu }:\mathbb{R}^{d}\rightarrow\mathbb{R}^{d}$ is defined as

-On the contrary, in case (\ref{SDE 1}), $\mu_{t}$ is a random probability measure and, under the particular assumptions of Section \ref{assumptions}, it satisfies in the distributional sense the stochastic PDE
+On the contrary, in case (\ref{SDE 1}), $\mu_{t}$ is a random probability measure and, under the particular assumptions of Section~\ref{assumptions}, it satisfies in the distributional sense the stochastic PDE

 and the weak convergence of $S_{t}^{N}$ to $\mu_{t}$ is understood in probability only with respect to the initial conditions.
-In Section \ref{assumptions} we give the It\^{o} form of this stochastic partial differential equation and in Section \ref{extensions and variants} we show the modifications when we start from \eqref{SDE 1} in It\^{o} form or when the assumptions on $\sigma_k$ are more general than those of Section \ref{assumptions}.
+In Section~\ref{assumptions}, we give the It\^{o} form of this stochastic partial differential equation and in Section~\ref{extensions and variants} we show the modifications when we start from \eqref{SDE 1} in It\^{o} form or when the assumptions on $\sigma_k$ are more general than those of Section~\ref{assumptions}.

-The main result of this paper is the following theorem, by mean of which one can relate the convergence of the empirical measure of the system with the convergence of the empirical measure of the initial conditions. \begin{theorem} Let $T>0$ and assume Hypothesis \ref{noise}, given in Section \ref{Settings} on the noise.
-There exists a constant $\tilde C_T>0$, such that
+The main result of this paper is the following theorem, by which one can relate the convergence of the empirical measure of the system with the convergence of the empirical measure of the initial conditions.